qualcomm/commit-msg-check-action/README.md

 This GitHub Action enforces consistent commit message formatting for Qualcomm projects.
 It currently supports the following validations:

 - Commit Subject : Verifies that a subject line is present and does not exceed the specified character limit.
-- Commit Description : Ensures a description is provided and that each line adheres to the defined word wrap limit.
+- Commit Body : Ensures a body is provided and that each line adheres to the defined word wrap limit.
-- Check Blank Line Flag: When set to true, enforces a check to ensure a blank line between the commit subject and the commit description, improving readability.
+- Check Blank Line Flag: When true, ensures a blank line between the commit subject, body, and Signed-off-by signature for better readability.

 # Usage
 Create a new GitHub Actions workflow in your project, e.g. at .github/workflows/commit-check.yml